nandbyte/abridge-backend/README.md

 Get the pickle file from this:
 [finalmodel.pkl](https://drive.google.com/file/d/1x0cSruyxJx3BMtDRq_q-VnL4nVnmpv43/view?usp=sharing)
-Put this file in the deployment directory.
+<br />Put this file in the deployment directory.

 # How to run this